mjaremczuk/Political-Preparedness/README.md

 ## Political Preparedness

 PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.
+Application uses https://www.googleapis.com/civicinfo/ api for demo purposes only.
+None of government institutions is using application to provide information

 This app demonstrates the following views and techniques: